Wabaal

 Wabaal is a 2022 Pakistani television series produced by Momina Duraid for Hum TV under banner MD Productions.
 It is directed by Amin Iqbal and written by Qaisra Hayat.
 The series stars Sarah Khan and Talha Chahour in leading roles.
 Wabaal's story revolves around the practice of Riba (usury) and the want for riches.
 The first episode of the series aired on 3 September 2022.

 Plot

-Anum is an over ambitious girl who wants a super luxurious life with all fair and unfair means, this is the story of her errors of judgement that she makes in life.
+Anum is an over-ambitious girl who wants a luxurious life by any means at all.
+This is the story of the errors of judgement that she makes in life.